Rian1010/Charity-Website/README.md

 6. As someone who is interested in helping people in need or just gathering knowledge about the world, I would like to find data and statistics about the economic situations
 7. As someone who wants to find a good charity organisation, I want to have a wide range of options to donate to
 8. As someone who wants to donate, I want to be able to keep track of how much I want to spend and therefore, have the option to use an online calculator on the same web page
-9. As someone who cares about helping people in need, I want to spread awareness about it and contact the developer of the website, to request to include information about a certain charity organisation to the website
+9. As someone who cares about helping people in need, I want to spread awareness about a charity that has not been included on the website yet, and contact the developer to request to add information about that certain charity organisation to the website
 10. As someone who wants to find out more information about the website or charity organisations, I want to contact the web developer to ask questions

 #### Wireframes